-\begin{remark} We will use extension types $\Ext{A}{\phi}{a}$ in the internal language of $\Sh{\GlTop}$ as realized by the subset comprehension of topos logic, treating their introduction and elimination rules silently.
-Here the proposition $\phi$ will be an element of the subobject classifier, in contrast to the situation in our object language, where it ranged over a fixed set of proposition symbols. \end{remark}
+\begin{notation} We will use extension types $\Ext{A}{\phi}{a}$ in the internal language of $\Sh{\GlTop}$ as realized by the subset comprehension of topos logic, treating their introduction and elimination rules silently.
+Here $\phi$ will be an element of the subobject classifier, in contrast to the situation in our object language, where it ranged over fixed proposition symbols. \end{notation}

-\begin{remark} We isolate a subuniverse $\DecProp\subseteq\Prop$ of the subobject classifier that is closed under finite disjunctions and contains $\Syn$; $\DecProp$ will ultimately be a subuniverse spanned by pointwise/externally decidable propositions~\cite{angiuli:2021}, but this fact will not play a role in the synthetic development. \end{remark}
+\begin{remark} We assume a subuniverse $\DecProp\subseteq\Prop$ of the subobject classifier that is closed under finite disjunctions and contains $\Syn$; then $\DecProp$ will ultimately be a subuniverse spanned by pointwise/externally decidable propositions~\citep{angiuli:2021}, but this fact will not play a role in the synthetic development. \end{remark}